HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 Almost all pituitary adenomas are monoclonal in origin, implying the acquisition of one or more somatic mutations that confer a selective growth advantage.
 Consistent with their clonal origin, complete surgical resection of small pituitary adenomas usually cures hormone hypersecretion.
 Nevertheless, hypothalamic hormones such as GHRH and CRH also enhance mitotic activity of their respective pituitary target cells in addition to their role in pituitary hormone regulation.
 Thus, patients who harbor rare abdominal or chest tumors that elaborate ectopic GHRH or CRH may present with somatotrope or corticotrope hyperplasia with GH or ACTH hypersecretion.

 Several etiologic genetic events have been implicated in the development of pituitary tumors.
 The pathogenesis of sporadic forms of acromegaly has been particularly informative as a model of tumorigenesis.
 GHRH, after binding to its G protein–coupled somatotrope receptor, uses cyclic adenosine monophosphate (AMP) as a second messenger to stimulate GH secretion and somatotrope proliferation.
-A subset (~35%) of GH-secreting pituitary tumors contains sporadic mutations in Gsα.
+A subset (~35%) of GH-secreting pituitary tumors contains sporadic mutations in Gsα (Arg 201 → Cys or His; Gln 227 → Arg).
 These mutations attenuate intrinsic GTPase activity, resulting in constitutive elevation of cyclic AMP, Pit-1 induction, and activation of cyclic AMP response element binding protein (CREB), thereby promoting somatotrope cell proliferation and GH secretion.

-Growth factors may also promote pituitary tumor proliferation.
-Basic fibroblast growth factor (bFGF) is abundant in the pituitary and stimulates pituitary cell mitogenesis, whereas epidermal growth factor receptor (EGFR) signaling induces both hormone synthesis and cell proliferation.
+Compelling evidence also favors growth factor promotion of pituitary tumor proliferation.
+Basic fibroblast growth factor (bFGF) is abundant in the pituitary and stimulates pituitary cell mitogenesis, whereas epithelial growth factor receptor (EGFR) signaling induces both hormone synthesis and cell proliferation.
 Mutations of USP8 may result in overexpressed EGFR in a subset of ACTH-secreting tumors.
 Other factors involved in initiation and promotion of pituitary tumors include loss of negative-feedback inhibition (as seen with primary hypothyroidism or hypogonadism) and estrogen-mediated or paracrine angiogenesis.
-Growth characteristics and neoplastic behavior also may be influenced by activated oncogenes, including RAS and pituitary tumor transforming gene (PTTG), or inactivation of growth suppressor genes, including MEG3.
-Pituitary adenomas exhibit lineage-specific features of cell-cycle disruption, including cellular senescence, with chromosomal instability and copy number alterations as well as elevated levels of CDK inhibitors.
-These features underlie the invariably benign nature of these adenomas.
+Growth characteristics and neoplastic behavior also may be influenced by several activated oncogenes, including RAS and pituitary tumor transforming gene (PTTG), or inactivation of growth suppressor genes, including MEG3.

 Genetic Syndromes Associated with Pituitary Tumors